 Craig Shakespeare and Steve Walsh, Pearson's long-time lieutenants, stayed - as did the squad.
 N'Golo Kante and Shinji Okazaki arrived, with Christian Fuchs having signed before Pearson was dismissed.

 They were likely to join regardless of the boss but Ranieri listened to head of recruitment Walsh, who he worked with at Chelsea, rather than ripping up the blueprint.

 Pearson's legacy of spirit, work and hunger remains but Ranieri and his staff have added the touch of panache and class which has elevated them above the establishment.

-Danny Drinkwater has become an England international, two 30-something centre-backs in Robert Huth and Wes Morgan form one of the best partnerships in the league and Riyad Mahrez won the PFA Player of the Year.
+Danny Drinkwater has become an England international, two 30-something centre-backs in Robert Huth and Wes Morgan form one of the best partnerships in the league and Riyad Mahrez won the Professional Football Association's Player of the Year award.

-He allowed the dressing room to run itself, headed by skipper Morgan who handles any issues the players have an acts as a reliable mouthpiece for the squad.
+He allowed the dressing room to run itself, headed by skipper Morgan who handles any issues the players have and acts as a reliable mouthpiece for the squad.